Software vulnerabilities influence your level of cybersecurity risk.

 Given modern automation methods, can you fully understand what's in your build?
 How about the vulnerabilities associated with every dependency?
 According to Mammarella, this amounts to security risk.
 She frames it in terms of a supply chain.

 What Mammarella points to here is how upstream attacks trickle down into the other areas of the SDLC.
-Dependencies reside upstream in public OSS repos.
+Dependencies reside upstream in public open source software repositories.
 Bad actors focus their attention there in order to carry out their supply chain attacks.
 As uncovered in the 8th annual State of the Software Supply Chain report, there’s been a huge amount of growth in this type of attack since there’s so much opportunity to take advantage of unsuspecting developers downstream.